LEVEL: A LEVEL

 Are there any exams?

-There are no traditional, written, exams for A Level Photography.
-At the end of year 2 you will create your final piece of work in 15 hours of exam conditions after 8 weeks of independently, exploring and developing ideas in a practical portfolio.
+There are no traditional, written, exams.
+At the end of Year 2 you will create your final piece of work in 15 hours of exam conditions after 8 weeks of independently, exploring and developing ideas in a practical portfolio.